 Online sports betting figures should be released later this week or early next week in Michigan.
 They usually follow the release of the retail casino and sportsbook numbers.

-August’s total table games and slots revenue was 61.7% higher than August 2020 revenue, but Michigan gaming was dealing with COVID-19 related restrictions at that time.
+August’s total table games and slots revenue was 61.7% higher than August 2020 revenue, but Michigan online gambling was dealing with COVID-19 related restrictions at that time.
 Detroit’s three casinos were reopened in early August 2020 at just 15% capacity after a 4½-month closure because of COVID-19.
 In July 2019, the casinos reported $119 million in aggregate revenue.

 MGM Maintains Lead